Uncertainty assessment of quantifying spatially concentrated groundwater discharge to small streams by distributed temperature sensing

 - Article first published online: 25 JAN 2013

 - Manuscript Accepted: 11 DEC 2012

 - distributed temperature sensing;

 - validation experiment

 Groundwater discharge to streams can be distributed variably in space due to the heterogeneous composition of the subsurface.
-Fiber optic distributed temperature sensing (DTS) has been applied to detect and quantify spatially concentrated groundwater discharge to streams.
-However a systematic uncertainty assessment for this approach with respect to changing boundary conditions is missing and limits of detection are unclear.
-In this study artificial point sources with controlled inflow rates to a natural first-order stream were used to quantitatively test the approach for inflow rates in the range of <1% to ∼19% of upstream discharge and varying temperature differences between stream water and inflowing water.
-Even small inflow fractions down to ∼2% of upstream discharge could be detected with the DTS.
-Inflow fractions calculated from DTS based stream temperature observations and independently measured inflow temperatures were comparable to measured inflow fractions.
-Average uncertainty estimation based on error propagation calculations ranged between 9% and 22% for experiments well above the detection limits of the DTS, but ranged up to 147% for experiments close to the lower end of the detectable range.
+Fiber-optic distributed temperature sensing (DTS) has been applied to detect and quantify spatially concentrated groundwater discharge to streams.
+However, a systematic uncertainty assessment for this approach with respect to changing boundary conditions is missing, and limits of detection are unclear.
+In this study, artificial point sources with controlled inflow rates to a natural first-order stream were used to quantitatively test the approach for inflow rates in the range of <1% to approximately 19% of upstream discharge and varying temperature differences between stream water and inflowing water.
+Even small inflow fractions down to approximately 2% of upstream discharge could be detected with the DTS.
+Inflow fractions calculated from DTS-based stream temperature observations and independently measured inflow temperatures were comparable to measured inflow fractions.
+Average uncertainty estimation based on the error propagation calculations ranged between 9% and 22% for experiments well above the detection limits of the DTS but ranged up to 147% for experiments close to the lower end of the detectable range.